 Set a graph’s

-For an example of updating object properties to animate graphics, see Trace Marker Along Line in the MATLAB Graphics documentation.
+For an example of updating object properties to animate graphics, see Trace Marker Along Line.
 Data linking is not a method intended for animating data graphs.

 |Updating a Graph with refreshdata||Updating a Graph with linkdata|

 x1= [1 2]; y1 = [4 4]; ntimes = 100; denom = 1; k = -1; subplot(1,2,1) hp1 = plot(x1,y1); xlabel('Updated with REFRESHDATA') ylabel('\pi') set(gca,'Xlim',[0 ntimes],...
 'Ylim',[2.5 4]) set(hp1,'XDataSource', 'x1') set(hp1,'YDataSource', 'y1') for t = 3:ntimes denom = denom + 2; x1(t) = t; y1(t) = 4*(y1(t-1)/4 + k/denom); refreshdata drawnow k = -k; end line([0 ntimes], [pi pi],'color','c')